solderdev/bitwarden_printable_export/README.md

-# Printable Export from Bitwarden / Vaultwarden
+# Printable Export from Bitwarden / Vaultwarden Password-Manager
 Generate printable PDF from Bitwarden JSON export.

 The focus is not on pretty tables, but fitting as much data as possible per page.
 I personally use a font size of 7.2.
 400 entries take up around 8 pages (PDF, A4).